Great Allegheny Passage, Homestead

 South Side Park

-The herd began working in South Side Park in July of 2017 thanks to the Hilltop Alliance and Friends of South Side Park.
-Allegheny Conservation District generously provided a grant through their Conservation Leadership and Innovation Program (CLIP) to Hilltop Alliance to make this happen.
+Team Hobo came to South Side Park again in 2018 thanks to the Hilltop Alliance and Friends of South Side Park.
+Allegheny County Conservation District generously provided a grant through their Conservation Leadership and Innovation Program (CLIP) to Hilltop Alliance to make this happen.
 The herd worked their way through wild grape vines and porcelain berry that have enveloped an area of the park known to neighbors as Jurassic Valley.